lexie23c/Hivebets/docs/market-context/liquidity-gap.md

 ## The Result

-**HiveBets turns illiquid, high-friction memecoin speculation into a transparent, risk-defined prediction market.**
+**Hivebets turns illiquid, high-friction memecoin speculation into a transparent, risk-defined prediction market.**

 You're no longer gambling on price action—you're making informed predictions on specific outcomes.